iansinnott/iansinnott.github.io/source/_posts/2015-01-26-use-redcarpet-to-render-markdown.md

 ---
-title: "Use RedCarpet to Render Markdown"
+title: Use RedCarpet to Render Markdown
 ---

 Most of the markdown I write ends up on GitHub, so when I preview my markdown I on my computer I like it to look _exactly_ like it will once I push it live to some repository.
 I also like to use the excellent [Marked][marked] app to preview my markdown.
 Unfortunately, even though Marked claims to support [Github Flavored Markdown][gfm] (GFM) it leaves some features out.
 I'm not going to blame Marked for the incomplete implementation of GFM, they outsource the processing to [Discount][discount], so it's probably not their fault.
 But certain features of GFM, like nested lists, are really useful so I decided to switch to [RedCarpet][rc], since that is the Gem GitHub itself uses to parse READMEs.